ZJunBo/AttentionHSI/README.md

 ## Data preparation

-We use standard ImageNet dataset, you can download it from http://image-net.org/.
-We provide the following two ways to load data:

 - The file structure should look like:
   ```
-  $ xxxx

   ├── Dataset
   │   ├── IndianPines
   │   │   ├── Indian_pines.mat